 - Students must first obtain a faculty mentor, who will assist in the choice of a topic, completion of the proposal form, and pursuit and completion of the proposed project.

 - Students will be paid up to $15/hour during their summer internship, and payment is administered by their department.
-All work must be conducted between May 6 through August 8, 2020.
+The funding for SURIP is sent from our office to the faculty mentor home department in May, and faculty mentors must notify their business managers of the award.

 - Students funded by this program agree to present their results at the annual fall research celebration, Discovery Day.